exmnx/Class_Projects/README.md

 - Project Part 1: Data Exploration
 - Project Part 2: Linear Regression without train/test set
-- Project Part 3: Various model application for variable selection and Accuracy Improvement
+- Project Part 3: Various model application for variable selection and accuracy improvement

 **Project 2**:
 This project consists of an xgboost to predict the highest level of injury you can obtain from a crash.
 The data was collected from the department of transportation from San Jose.
 Unfortunately, no imputations were done on this dataset.